 DRAFT allows people to add and edit content without affecting published content.
-When the content is ready to be pushed live, it is added to the
+When the content is ready to be pushed live, it is promoted to the

-Content staging allows users to compare versions of content in different stages.
+One of the benefits of content staging is that it allows users to compare versions of content in different stages.
 When editors want to quickly revert changes to the

 DRAFT stage from the

-PUBLISHED stage, content editors can compare the two content stages and choose which fields to revert to the
+PUBLISHED stage, they can compare the two content stages and choose which fields to revert to the

-PUBLISHED.
-It saves content teams time and energy by ensuring teams must not do double the work when trying to rollback changes.
+It saves content teams time and energy by ensuring they won't need to do double the work when trying to roll back changes.

 You can create your own content stages from within your project settings.
 The default screen shows the

 PUBLISHED stages, and offers the option to upgrade your plan if you want to configure any additional stages.

 QA stage card is grayed out as it's not part of the Community Plan.
 Clicking on the Upgrade to add this content stage link at the bottom of this card displays a popup where you can select the best plan for your project.